-To evaluate the model performance, a simulation was performed for a period of 13 years (2008-2020)to ensure that the 110 inter-annual variability in the wind field and wind energy conditions were sampled well (Geyer et al., 2015; Ronda et al., 2017)).
-Measurements 2008-2020).
-Data from in situ, lidar and satellite data measurements over the North Sea are abundant in both space and time over for this period.
+To evaluate the model performance, a simulation was performed for a period of 13 years (2008-2020).
+Data from in situ, lidar and satellite measurements over the North Sea are abundant in both space and time for this period.
 Additionally, the length of the simulation ensures that a large variation in wind conditions, as described in e.g. Geyer et al. (2015) and Ronda et al. (2017), is sampled.
-The wind farm parametrization was excluded in this simulation since because a time-static wind farm layout cannot represent the rapidly growing wind farm layout over this mate was evaluated and the observations were filtered accordingly(cf. section 2.4.1), which will be discussed in more detail in section 2.4.1.
-The instantaneous wind field around hub height was written to output at a 10 minute 10-minute frequency following the standard for wind energy assessments (Menezes et al., 2020).
+The wind farm parametrization was excluded in this simulation because a time-static wind farm layout cannot represent the rapidly growing wind farm layout over this time period and most observations were representative for wind farm-free conditions.
+Hence, only the undisturbed wind climate was evaluated and the observations were filtered accordingly, which will be discussed in more detail in section 2.4.1.
+The instantaneous wind field around hub height was written to output at a 10-minute frequency following the standard for wind energy assessments (Menezes et al., 2020).